10 Usability Heuristics for User Interface Design

-Summary: The 10 most general principles for interaction design.
-They are called "heuristics" because they are more in the nature of rules of thumb than specific usability guidelines.
+Summary: Jakob Nielsen's 10 general principles for interaction design.
+They are called "heuristics" because they are broad rules of thumb and not specific usability guidelines.

 - Visibility of system status

 - The system should always keep users informed about what is going on, through appropriate feedback within reasonable time.

 - Match between system and the real world

 - The system should speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.
 Follow real-world conventions, making information appear in a natural and logical order.

 - Users often choose system functions by mistake and will need a clearly marked "emergency exit" to leave the unwanted state without having to go through an extended dialogue.
 Support undo and redo.

 - Users should not have to wonder whether different words, situations, or actions mean the same thing.
 Follow platform conventions.